 Whatever the distraction may be, it can result in devastating and even fatal accidents, especially when the distracted driver

 is operating a vehicle more than twenty times the weight of the vehicle that it hits.
 In the case of T-bone collisions, the distracted truck driver might completely miss a stop sign or traffic light and have no idea until they hit someone crossing the intersection.
 Since truck drivers’ routes often take them through unfamiliar areas, they may have no idea that the intersection exists until they go through it.

-The more truck drivers try to push through without adequate rest, the more problems they encounter in maneuvering safely.
 Like inebriation and distraction, driver fatigue can have an immense impact on truck drivers.
 Truck driver fatigue

 What to Do After a Houston T-Bone Truck Accident